Wonderful World Festival | Canberra

 Imagine a world where loved ones embrace the wonders of our lives.

-Wonderful World is a festival of families, schools, local businesses, institutions and artists on a journey to make the world more wonderful.
+Wonderful World is a festival of families, local businesses, institutions and artists on a journey to make the world more wonderful.

 Wonderful World is a challenge for parents, carers and grandparents to rediscover their wonders, and for kids to fall in love with the world, again and again.